Christ

 - Christ's depicts is recorded as Jesus Christ[7].

-- Christ's part of is recorded as Jesus Christ[9].
+- Christ is part of Jesus Christ[8].

 - Christ's Commons category is recorded as Jesus Christ[9].